EoinDavey/Setanta-site/notes/src/language-semantics.md

 ## First-class types

 I would like to have as many objects be first class as possible.
-This includes the obvious primitive types, e.g. bools, numbers, characters, but also functions and structs.
+This includes the obvious primitive types, e.g., bools, numbers, characters, but also functions and structs.
 I think that higher order functions and first class functions is a valuable concept for someone to learn, and I personally find them very useful, So I would like them to be included.

 ## Memory Management